ikn1062/ME449-Modern-Robotics/astar-rrt-search/README.md

-Modern Robotics, Course 4: Robot Motion Planning and Control Peer-graded Assignment: Sampling-Based Planning
+# Modern Robotics, Course 4: Robot Motion Planning and Control
-IKN 2020

 For this assignment, I created an RRT planner using Python (in "code" directory).